billsix/cprogrammingbook/doc/02-Variables.rst

 whose value is zero is interpreted as a null character irrespective of any shift state.
 That is important, because C uses a null character to indicate the end of strings and many library functions rely on it.
-An additional requirement is that multibyte sequences must start and end in the initial shift state.
+An additional requirement is that multi-byte sequences must start and end in the initial shift state.

 The char